zoxpx/pxdocs/content/_index.md

 disableprevnext: true
 ---

-This guide is divided into two parts that cover Portworx installation and maintenance.
+## Tutorials

+If you wish to get an overview of using Portworx on Kubernetes, start with interactive tutorials below.
+These serve as a playground for you to get an idea about the capabilities of Portworx without having to install it in your cluster.

+{{< widelink url="/interactive-tutorials" >}}Interactive tutorials{{</widelink>}}

-## Installation
+## Install & Setup

-After you ensure that your system meets the installation prerequisites, you will install Portworx with Kubernetes, another container orchestrator or standalone.
-To start your installation, click on [_Start Here: Installation_](/start-here-installation) on the navigation tree to the left, or click the button below.
+To start your installation, click below.

-{{< widelink url="/start-here-installation" >}}Start Here: Installation{{</widelink>}}
+{{< widelink url="/start-here-installation" >}}Start Here: Installation on Kubernetes{{</widelink>}}

-## Maintenance
+## Maintain

-Following your installation, refer to the maintenance documentation on this site as needed.
-This documentation starts with the _Reference_ topic and continues to the bottom of the site.
+Following your installation, the maintain section will have documentation on ongoing maintainence operations.

 ## Release Notes